astronomer/docs/astro/deploy-code.md

 When you add an `.airflowignore` file to a DAGs directory, the files listed in the file are ignored when developing locally and when you deploy your project to Astro.
 The same image is built and deployed.
 To deploy a DAG subset or exclude the `.airflowignore` file from a Deployment, Astronomer recommends using [GitHub version control](https://docs.github.com/en/get-started/using-git/about-git).
 For more information about `.airflowignore` and Airflow, see [`.airflowignore`](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html#airflowignore).

-1. In your Astro project, create a new file named `.airflowignore` in a DAGs directory.
+1. In the `dags` directory of your Astro project, create a new file named `.airflowignore`.

 2. List the files or sub-directories you want ignored when you push code to Astro or when you are developing locally.
 For example, `mydag.py` or `data-team-dags`.
 The ignored files must be in the same `dags` directory of your Astro project.